shelan/youpotify/README.md

 # youpotify

-How your twitter handle looks like in spotify :)
+How your twitter handle looks like with music :)

 1. initialize a virtual enviornment